eschava/node-red-contrib-hourglass/README.md

 <a name="extended_status"></a>
 #### Extended status message mode ####
 In some cases it is more convenient to get the elapsed time value directly with an according command, without an extra *status* command.
-Therefore the *extended status message mode* exists.
+Therefore, the *extended status message mode* exists.
 Using this mode, the output `msg` is emitted in the case of every valid command, i.e. not only at the *status* command.

 This mode is selected by using the command property `msg.status` set to true in a command `msg`.
 If the command `msg` contains no status property, the basic mode is active (for compatibility, acts as before).